GallowayLabMIT/tangles_model/README.md

   1 dependency successfully precompiled in 94 seconds (254 already precompiled)
 ```

-For the Python part of the analysis, it is most convienent if you install the requirements into a virtual environment.
+For the Python part of the analysis, it is most convenient if you install the requirements into a virtual environment.
 To do this from the root, do:
 ```
 python -m venv env       # on most OS's python3 -m venv env      # on some modern MacOS's